WP Simple Pay Blog

 5. Security Seals

-Security seals are trust badges that verify that your website is safe for customers to input their sensitive information.
-These types of badges are especially important for websites that process online transactions.
+Security seals are trust badges verifying that your website is safe for customers to input sensitive information.
+These types of badges are especially important for sites that process online transactions.

 The most common security seal is the lock icon next to your site’s URL in your customer’s browser.
 You get this by adding an SSL certificate to your website.

 There are other types of security seals, as well.
-For instance, this Salesforce landing page includes Norton and TRUSTe badges to let subscribers know their data is private and safe.
+For example, this Salesforce landing page includes Norton and TRUSTe badges to let subscribers know their data is private and safe.

 6. App Store Logos/Buttons